 It doesn’t matter if it came with origami swans, a cutely wrapped candy and a bottle of champagne, a room is not a suite.
 And not all suites are created the same either.
-So if not for the all the fancy schmancy, how is a suite different from a room?
+So if not for all the fancy-schmancy, how is a suite different from a room?

 Hotel room vs hotel suite